metrorailings/OwlBlog/content/posts/week-5-quick-insights.md

 ## Vikings @ Giants

 Zimmer cannot still shake off his pathological conservative nature on offense.
 On a 3rd & 20 play in the red zone, Zimmer opted for the shotgun draw.

+Jabrill Peppers has been beastly against the run today.

+Giants zone defense is simply lousy, as expected.